seb-ctech/winds_of_kyoto/README.md

 This is my "Audio Production" project with the theme of Kyoto.
 Since my Trip to Japan that I planned this year got chancelled, due to the corona outbreak I wanted to make an hommage by using samples that represent nature and asian culture, to evoke an image of an idillic
 Japanese Temple somewhere on the country-side of Kyoto, that turns ritualistic and demonic during the night.
-The overarching Idea is to use sounds that occur through the air, like swinging sounds, wind-chimes, chants and wind.
+The overarching Idea is to use sounds that propagate through the air, like swinging sounds, wind-chimes, chants and wind.
 Hence the name of the composition: "Winds of Kyoto".

 ## Setup